Bournemouth pioneer use of Sherylle Calder's EyeGym

 “The important thing initially was to get something in place – we didn’t want to do too much too quickly,” Roberts explained.

 “You’ve got see it, make a decision, then have an action," Roberts said.
 "That whole pathway can be trained.
 The more you train, the faster it becomes – you see things quicker, you react quicker, you make the decision quicker.”

-She relays the results to Roberts, goalkeeping coach Neil Moss and head of sports science Dan Hodges on a regular basis, and the programmes are tailored if necessary.
+She relayed the results to Roberts, goalkeeping coach Neil Moss and Head of Sports Science Dan Hodges on a regular basis, and the programmes were tailored if necessary.

-It’s fair to say that the younger keepers have proved more enthusiastic students than their older counterparts though.
+It’s fair to say the younger keepers proved more enthusiastic students than their older counterparts.

 “The buy-in hasn’t been fantastic with them [the older goalkeepers],” Roberts admitted.
 “They have worked with Sherylle – and are still working with her – but not as conscientiously as I would have liked, I have to be honest.

 “The older keepers have a system that works for them – ‘this is what I do, this is what works for me’ – and it’s about slowly changing that culture, as there is actually always more you can do.
 That is what we are trying to do at the moment.”